Here's what's happening on Capitol Hill

 Eleven Republicans voted for Sessions, while nine Democrats voted against him.

-The vote was already initially planned for Tuesday, but on Wednesday, senators continued to voice their opposition.
+The vote was initially planned for Tuesday, but on Wednesday, senators continued to voice their opposition.

 "We have an important job to do here and it's important that we understand the nominee's record accurately -- it's not our job to shade the record," Sen. Al Franken, D-Minnesota, said about Texas Republican Sen. Ted Cruz's representation of Sessions from a previous hearing.